Context

 • Sustainable agriculture value chains and food systems.

-Increased focus on food security: Due to the impact of the war in Ukraine on food security, the issue has receives more attention from the BMZ in the context of Germany’s G7 presidency.
-German development minister Svenja Schulze proposed a Global Alliance for Food Security that can respond in an agile and coordinated way to the hunger crisis triggered by the Russian war in Ukraine at the IMF and World Bank Spring Meetings in Washington in April 2022.
+Increased focus on food security: Due to the impact of the full-scale invasion of Ukraine on food security, the issue has received more attention from the BMZ in the context of Germany’s G7 presidency.
+German development minister Svenja Schulze proposed a Global Alliance for Food Security that can respond in an agile and coordinated way to the hunger crisis triggered by the invasion at the IMF and World Bank Spring Meetings in Washington DC in April 2022.
 The alliance was launched on May 19, 2022, during the meeting of the G7 development ministers.

 Supporting smallholder farmers: Support for smallholder farmers is a strategic priority for Germany, particularly in the context of gender equality.
 This support aims to increase agricultural sustainability and productivity and to improve adaptation to climate change.
 Within this strategic priority, Germany hopes to foster innovation along the agricultural value chain with a focus on fair and secure tenure and land-use rights.
 Additionally, Germany prioritizes resilience against famine by incentivizing small-scale farmers to shift from subsistence farming to producing a marketable surplus.